-As part of new student orientation, all incoming students (either first year or transfers), are required to participate in online orientation.
-This online orientation includes a recorded video of the University's Title IX Coordinator discussing the above topics, as well as providing an overview of the Human Resources and Institutional Equity Office.
+As part of new student orientation, all incoming students (either first-year or transfers), are required to participate in online or in person orientation.
+Both orientations include a the University's Title IX Coordinator discussing the above topics, as well as providing an overview of the Human Resources and Institutional Equity Office.
 Furthermore, all incoming students are required to complete online training programs covering topics to include sexual assault prevention, sexual harassment prevention and bystander intervention.
-Other online training programs may be added as deemed necessary by the Executive Director of Human Resources and Institutional Equity.
+Other online training programs may be added as deemed necessary by the Senior Director of Human Resources and Institutional Equity.

-In addition to the online training, new student athletes receive as part of their orientation to campus, the Title IX Coordinator also provides in-person training to all student athletes regarding the University's policies and procedures, prohibited conduct, bystander intervention, and risk reduction.
+In addition to the online training, all student athletes, new and returning, receive as part of their orientation to campus, the Title IX Coordinator also provides in-person training to all student athletes regarding the University's policies and procedures, prohibited conduct, bystander intervention, and risk reduction.
 These interactive presentations address topics such as healthy masculinity and challenge student athletes to question their perceptions around sexual misconduct, intimate partner violence, and stalking.